SNG-Newy/eigenstrapping/README.rst

 Dependencies
 ============

-To run eigenstrapping, the following Python packages are required (these should be automatically installed with the above command(s)):
+To run eigenstrapping, the following Python packages are required (these should be automatically installed with the above command(s), as listed in the `requirements.txt` file):

 * `numpy <https://numpy.org/>`_
 * `scipy <https://scipy.org/scipylib/index.html>`_